ArinDhawan/WorkTrial/README.md

-# WorkTrial - Arin Dhawan
+# Trade Slippage Arin Dhawan

-This is my submission for the BlockHouse work trial.
 The repo contains Task1 (feature engineering) and Task2 (Slippage Calculations).
 I have also added the given and new papers within the Slippage papers.
 I have also included formulas from the new papers.

 Links for the new papers: